dij0s/PETAL/thesis/bachelor_thesis.typ

 In the average municipality, certain features are few and easily assessable whereas it is impossible to retrieve meaningful insights from the greater-resolution datasets (for e.g. the suitability of roofs, per roof pane) without additional processing or aggregation.

-Therefore, the features within the municipality are (1) identified within the municipality, (2) aggregated to the municipality level, and (3) brought back to the same GWh/year unit#footnote("Only applies to energy measures.
+Therefore, the features within the municipality are (1) identified within the municipality, (2) aggregated to the municipality level and (3) brought back to the same GWh/year unit#footnote("Only applies to energy measures.
 Energy is deduced from power, in watts, assuming non-stop operation (24/7/365).").
 This standardization allows for an easier and consistent comparison of scalars, on a yearly basis, crucial for interpretability but comes with drawbacks:
 - The information of variability within the municipality itself is lost.
 - The aggregation of data is a costly process, especially when doing this on the fly.